Prospect League: Playoff format

 2013–2016: 60-game schedule divided into two halves.
 Winners from each half in each division to face each other in a best-of-three with game one being held at second-half winner and games two and three (if necessary) at home of first-half winner.
 There are no travel days in the Division Series.
 Each division champion plays in the best-of-three Prospect League Championship Series.
 Game one is held at the home of the team representing the division that lost that year's All-Star Game.
 Games two and three (if necessary) are held at the home of the team representing the division that won that year's All-Star Game.

-2017–present: After a 60-game schedule, the top two teams in the East Division and the West Division play each other in the first round in a best of 3 series with the first place teams getting home field advantage.
+2017–2019: After a 60-game schedule, the top two teams in the East Division and the West Division play each other in the first round in a best of 3 series with the first place teams getting home field advantage.
 The winner of the East Division and West Division series face off in a best-of-three Prospect League Championship series with the team with the best record getting home field advantage.

+2020–2025: After a 60-game schedule, the two teams that win the first and second half-season titles in each division play each other in a one-game divisional championship round, with first-half winners in each division hosting the second-half winners (If the same team wins both halves, the team with the next-best second-half record makes the playoffs).
+After that, the two division champions in each conference face off in a winner-take-all conference championship game.
+Lastly, the two conference champions will face off in a best-of-three league championship series.

+2026–present: After a 56-game schedule, the two teams that win the first and second half-season titles in each division play each other in a one-game divisional championship round, with first-half winners in each division hosting the second-half winners (If the same team wins both halves, the team with the next-best second-half record makes the playoffs).
+After that, the two division champions in each conference face off in a winner-take-all conference championship game.
+Lastly, the two conference champions will face off in a best-of-three league championship series.